maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - **`String` is a *mutable* data type of dynamic length**
   - Stored on the Heap
   - Can store an amount of text that is unknown at compile time
-  - We can explore it to learn how Rust cleanup data in memory
+  - We can explore it to learn how Rust cleans-up data in Heap memory
-  - Can be created using the `String::from()` function
+  - Can be created using the `String::from(&str)` function
 - For now, we concentrate on the parts of `String` that relate to *Ownership*
-  - Concepts here also applies to other complex data types
+  - Concepts here also applies to other complex Heap data types

 ```rs
 // Example of Creating a String